Farm and Agricultural Business Tax Guide for Frederick County

 Maryland-Specific Agricultural Tax Benefits

-• Gross income test based on documented agricultural production
+• Smaller parcels face additional tests, including a gross income test based on documented agricultural production

-If you're not currently enrolled and you believe you qualify, this should be a top priority conversation with your CPA and your county assessor's office.
+If you're not currently enrolled and you believe you qualify, this should be a top priority conversation with your CPA and your local assessment office.

-Frederick County's forested acreage may also qualify for the Managed Forest Land Assessment Program, which provides reduced property tax assessments for land managed under a qualifying forestry plan.
+Frederick County's forested acreage may also qualify for reduced assessment when the woodland is managed under an approved forest management plan or Forest Conservation and Management Agreement.
 This covers sustainable timber management, forest conservation, wildlife habitat preservation, and watershed protection activities.
-If you have wooded acreage you're managing responsibly, it's worth confirming you're getting the assessment benefit you're entitled to.
+If you have wooded acreage you're managing responsibly, it's worth confirming you're getting the assessment benefit you're entitled to — and note that SDAT has been tightening the woodland qualification rules recently, so existing enrollments are worth a review.

 Federal Agricultural Tax Provisions